Financial Data Extraction From Annual Reports | Infrrd

 by Mark Clark, on June 24, 2020 11:54:34 AM PDT

 Are use cases where data needs to be automatically extracted from financial reports with complex tables, unstructured documents, non-English languages, and contextual relationships a good application fit for Intelligent Document Processing?

 Can Intelligent Document Processing Solve This Client's Challenge?

-In this post, we walk through a use case in which an investment advisory firm needed to automate data extraction from complex, unstructured financial reports.
-The firm looked at solutions like OCR and various AI-based systems but nothing could meet their accuracy requirements.
+In this post, we walk through a use case in which an investment advisory firm needed to automate data extraction from complex, unstructured financial reports often present in the form of PDF documents.
+The firm looked at solutions such as data extraction tools like Optical Character Recognition (OCR) and various AI-based systems but nothing could meet their accuracy requirements.

 The firm found manual data extraction was the only way to deal with complex, unstructured documents.
 But this method was costly, slow, prone to bias, and prone to errors.

 Could Intelligent Document Processing (IDP) solve this automation challenge?

 The Annual Report Use Case